Connect to a SQL Server big data cluster with Azure Data Studio

 In Connection type, select Microsoft SQL Server.

-Type the IP address of the SQL Server master instance in Server name (for example: <IP Address>,31433).
+Type the endpoint name you found for SQL Server master instance in the Server name textbox (for example: <IP_Address>,31433).

 Change the target Database name to one of your relational databases.